 This recipe for baby chickens stuffed with pork and sage is a simple way to put a showstopper on the table.
 The pork stuffing that is bound together with onion, apple, and sage, adds amazing flavour to these plump birds as they roast in delicious mustard, garlic & wine jus.
 Trussed to keep the delicious filling intact, they make the perfect whole portion for one person to tuck selfishly into.

 I bought these free-range baby chickens – or poussin as they would say in French, from Elgin Farms.
 I had them stashed away in my freezer because they are difficult to come by and I knew I would want them for a future recipe.

 With this recipe, I added a good glug to the stock that goes in the pan, as I love nothing more than a flavour-packed pan jus with my roast chicken.
-I normally add lots of herbs to the mix, but since I was stuffing these birds with parsley and sage I decide to leave the pan stock a little simpler and only added a few bay leaves.
+I normally add lots of herbs to the mix, but since I was stuffing these birds with parsley and sage I decided to leave the pan stock a little simpler and only added a few bay leaves.

 The recipe serves 2 generously